SuzeShardlow/skedaddle/README.md

 <img src="images/Unscramble app on Macbook.jpg"></img>

 ## Introduction

 I recently attended a 12-week web development immersive bootcamp.

-**For our second project, after four weeks of classes we were tasked to create our first full stack web application in just seven days.**
+**For our second project - after four weeks of classes - we were tasked to create our first full stack web application in just seven days.**

 I decided to create an app which helps people who use [Transport for London (TfL)](http://tfl.gov.uk) services.